Implement a product feature using GitHub Spec Kit

 /speckit.clarify

-3. Monitor GitHub Copilot’s response.
+3. Monitor GitHub Copilot’s response and provide assistance as needed.

-4. Consider each question appropriately before answering.
+4. If clarifications are needed, consider each question appropriately before answering.

 When you provide an answer, GitHub Copilot updates the spec.md file with clarifications.

-NOTE: If Copilot presents additional rounds of questions, continue answering until it indicates there are no further clarifications needed.
-The clarification process typically involves 1-2 rounds of questions as Copilot refines the specification.
+NOTE: If GitHub Copilot presents additional rounds of questions, continue answering until it indicates there are no further clarifications needed.
+The clarification process typically involves 1-2 rounds of questions as GitHub Copilot refines the specification.

-5. Once the clarification process is complete, review the updated spec.md file, and then accept the changes.
+Once the clarification process is complete, review the updated spec.md file, and then accept the changes.

 • Check that your answers are accurately reflected in the specification